Arsenic in Well Water

 ARSENIC IN WELL WATER

 Naturally-occurring arsenic is commonly found in Maine well water.
 Contamination from non-natural sources of arsenic is extremely rare in Maine.
-Naturally-occuring arsenic exists in two forms, trivalent arsenic (also known as As (III) and “arsenite”) and pentavalent arsenic (also known as As (V) and “arsenate”).
+Naturally-occurring arsenic exists in two forms, trivalent arsenic (also known as As (III) and “arsenite”) and pentavalent arsenic (also known as As (V) and “arsenate”).
 As (V) is the most common form found in Maine well water and is also the most easily removed from well water.

 The only way to know if there is arsenic in your well water is to test.
 The State of Maine Center for Disease Control and Prevention recommends that home owners test their water every 3 to 5 years for arsenic.
 This is because the concentration can change over time.